Cerastes cerastes

-Cerastes cerastes, commonly known as the Saharan horned viper or the desert horned viper, is a venomous species of viper native to the deserts of Northern Africa and parts of the Arabian Peninsula and Levant.
+Cerastes cerastes, commonly known as the Saharan horned viper or the desert horned viper, is a species of viper native to the deserts of Northern Africa and parts of the Arabian Peninsula and Levant.
 It is often easily recognized by the presence of a pair of supraocular "horns", although hornless individuals do occur.
 Three subspecies have been described.

 Description

 The average total length (body and tail) is 30–60 cm, with a maximum total length of 85 cm.
 Females are larger than males.

 One of the most distinctive characteristics of this species is the presence of supraorbital "horns", one over each eye.
 However, these may be reduced in size or absent (see genus Cerastes).
 The eyes are prominent and set on the sides of the head.
 There is significant sexual dimorphism, with males having larger heads and larger eyes than females.
 Compared to C. gasperettii, the relative head size of C. cerastes is larger and there is a greater frequency of horned individuals (13% versus 48%, respectively).

 The colour pattern consists of a yellowish, pale grey, pinkish, reddish or pale brown ground colour, which almost always matches the substrate colour where the animal is found.
 Dorsally, a series of dark, semi-rectangular blotches runs the length of the body.
 These blotches may or may not be fused into crossbars.
 The belly is white.
 The tail, which may have a black tip, is usually thin.